StackVista/stackstate-docs/configure/health/send-health-data.md

 Every health data payload has the following details:

 * **start_snapshot** - Optional.
-Signals that before processing the `check_states` a start of a snapshot will be processed as well.
-This enables StackState to diff stream snapshots with the previous one and delete check states that are no longer present in the snapshot.
+A start of a snapshot will be processed before processing the `check_states`.
+This enables StackState to diff a stream snapshot with the previously received one and delete check states that are no longer present in the snapshot.
 It can also carry snapshot metadata:
   * **repeat_interval_s** - Time in seconds.
 The frequency with which the external source will send health data to StackState.
-Max allowed value is 30 minutes.
+Max allowed value is 1800 (30 minutes).
   * **expiry_interval_s** - Time in seconds.
 The time to wait after the last update before an external check is deleted by StackState.
 Required when using sub streams.
 * **stop_snapshot** - Optional.
-After processing the`check_states`, an end of a snapshot will be processed as well.
+An end of a snapshot will be processed after processing the`check_states`.
 * **stream** - Object providing identification regarding which snapshots and `check_states` belong together.
 It contains the following fields:
-  * **urn** - Data source and stream id encoded as an [URN](../../configure/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the particular stream of health data.
+  * **urn** - Data source and stream ID encoded as a StackState [URN](../../configure/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the health data stream.
-  * **sub_stream_id** - Optional, identifier for a sub set of the stream health data.
-Helpful when the stream data is distributed and reported by several agents, facilitating to have snapshot lifecycles per `sub_stream_id`
+  * **sub_stream_id** - Optional.
+Identifier for a sub set of the stream health data.
+When the stream data is distributed and reported by several agents, this allows snapshot lifecycles per `sub_stream_id`
-* **check_states** - List of check states.
-Per check state you have the following fields:
+* **check_states** - A list of check states.
+Each check state can have the following fields:
   * **checkStateId** - Identifier for the check state in the external system
-  * **message** - Optional, message to display in StackState UI.
+  * **message** - Optional.
+Message to display in StackState UI.
 Data will be interpreted as markdown allowing to have links to the external system check that generated the external check state.
-  * **health** - One of the following StackState Health state values: `Clear`, `Deviating`, `Critical`
+  * **health** - One of the following StackState Health state values: `Clear`, `Deviating`, `Critical`.
-  * **topologyElementIdentifier** - Identifier to associate the external check state to a StackState topology element.
+  * **topologyElementIdentifier** - Used to bind the check state to a StackState topology element.
   * **name** - Name of the external check state.

 ## Send health to StackState